Gargoti Museum

 The Gargoti Museum is a museum in the town Sinnar near Nashik in Indian state of Maharashtra that houses a collection of natural mineral and gem specimens collected by K. C. Pandey over 40 years.
 The word "goti" refers to a Marathi word meaning stone or pebble.
 This is India's first and only gem, mineral, and fossil museum.
 It also houses the largest and finest collection of Indian zeolite minerals and crystals in the world.

 Details

-The Gargoti Museum houses the largest & the finest collection of Indian Indian zeolite minerals and crystals in the world.
+The Gargoti Museum houses the largest & the finest collection of Indian zeolite minerals and crystals in the world.
 It is divided into two galleries namely Deccan Plateau Gallery and Prestige Gallery.
 There are 2 floors in the museum and has vast collection of minerals and crystals.
 It is located 32 km from Nashik on Nashik-Shirdi highway in a town named Sinnar.